 To provide voice and data link communications between various FAA aviation-related facilities.
-The functions include air traffic control communications, weather information, radar data, and navigational aid data and control signals.
-The systems used includes land mobile/fixed FM, microwave, and satellite communications systems.
+The functions include air traffic control communications, weather information, radar data, navigational aid data and control signals and emergency communications.
+The systems used include VHF/UHF land mobile/fixed FM, microwave, HF, and satellite communications systems.

 These systems support a wide variety of NAS missions.
-In many cases, these support communications are used in lieu of telco landlines where they are not available, impractical, do not satisfy the requirements, or too expensive.
-In some systems, they are an inherent part of a system design which provides a specific function in a point-to-point or point-to-multipoint layout.
-Examples include some wind measuring systems that have multiple sensors distributed across airport grounds, and require connectivity thru transponders to a central point, such as an Air Traffic Control tower.
+In many cases, these support communications are used in lieu of Telco landlines where they are not available, impractical, do not satisfy the requirements, or too expensive.
+In some systems, they are an inherent part of a system design, which provides a specific function in a point-to-point or point-to-multipoint layout.
+Examples include the Automated Weather Observation Systems (AWOS) and other variants - such as the Automated Surface Observing System (ASOS) and the Stand Alone Weather Sensing (SAWS) system that have up to 14 sensors that measure weather data.
+These systems feed data directly to air traffic control facilities and support automated broadcast of weather information to pilots.
+The Automated Weather Observation Data Acquisition System (ADAS) is a radio link that transmits AWOS/ASOS/SAWS data to air traffic facilities.